ufz/devguide/_posts/2011-07-07-win-prerequisites.markdown

 ---
 layout: default
-title: Build configuration with CMake
+title: Set Up Prerequisites
-description: How to configure a build with CMake
+description: A quick guide to help you to install the prerequisites
 ---

 <p class="intro">This guide will show you how to install and setup all prerequisites in <strong>Windows</strong>.
 There are also guides for <strong><a href="/help/linux-prerequisites">Linux</a></strong> and <strong><a href="/help/mac-prerequisites">OSX</a></strong>.</p>